Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Tweezing: Tweezing is a fan favorite and for good reason.
-Opting to tweeze allows you to tackle all your brow hair removal needs from the comfort of your very own home (a major bonus for convenience), and it certainly doesn’t hurt that when you’re wielding tweezers you’re able to be extremely precise, only plucking the exact hairs you need to.
+Tweezing is a fan favorite and for good reason.
+Opting to tweeze allows you to tackle all your eyebrow hair removal needs from the comfort of your very own home (a major bonus for convenience), and it certainly doesn’t hurt that when you’re wielding tweezers you’re able to be extremely precise, only plucking the exact hairs you need to.

-You (and your skin!) will be thankful if you put in a little prep work before getting to work on your brows.
+You (and your skin!) will be thankful if you put in a little prep work before getting to work on your eyebrows.
 For starters, your skin should be completely clean before starting to tweeze, wax, or thread.
 Choose a micellar water to cleanse your skin without having to rinse.
 Micellar water is powered by tiny micelles—oil molecules—that act as a magnet to lift dirt, oil, and makeup up and away from the skin.
 The L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Dry Skin hydrates and soothes.
 All you have to do is pour some out onto a cotton pad and wipe the pad across your face.
-After you’re done with brow shaping, reach for a moisturizer.
+After you’re done with eyebrow shaping, reach for a moisturizer.
 Moisturizing is always a must in any skin care routine.
 Choose a water-based moisturizer that matches your skin type, like the L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Dry Skin, or L’Oréal Paris Hydra Genius Daily Liquid Care for Extra Dry Skin.